4d-go-mobile/sdk/docs/EditActionHasUniqueTask.md

 > [!CAUTION]
 > Not released, just a specification

-- The purpose is to make any task for an action with the preset `edit` to be unique :
+- The purpose is to make any task for an action with the `preset` key equal to `edit` to be unique :
-  - If offline, an edit could be in pending task
+  - If offline, an edit could be in pending task after validating the action form
   - If launch a new edit, instead of creating a new task, the one in pending task will be opened
     - so data already filled will be displayed
     - and when validating, just register the new data into selected/found task